the-turing-way/gitgood/README.md

 ## Contact

-- **Reach Out:** Contact details for questions, feedback, or ideas.
+- **Contact:** Contact information for presenters of individual workshops are available in their workshop materials (see the [workshops directory](./workshops/)).

 ### Checklist for setting an online repository

-- [ ] Add a README file
+- [x] Add a README file
 - [x] Add a [CONTRIBUTING](CONTRIBUTING.md) file
 - [x] Add a [LICENSE](LICENSE.md)
 - [x] Add a [Code of Conduct](CODE_OF_CONDUCT.md)
 - [x] Install [all-contributors](https://allcontributors.org/) bot
 - [x] .gitignore file (choose from a template)
 - [ ] Issue templates
-- [ ] Create a directory with files for project management (meetings, reports, proposals), communications, materials
+- [x] Create a directory with files for project management (meetings, reports, proposals), communications, materials
 - [ ] Connect repo with Zenodo
 - [ ] Add cff file for citation
 - [ ] Add badges

-## Contributors ✨
+## Contributors

 Thanks goes to these wonderful people ([emoji key](https://allcontributors.org/docs/en/emoji-key)):